 \section{Abstract}

 We present implementations of constant-time algorithms for connectivity tests and related problems.
-Some are implementations of slightly improved variants of previously known algorithms; for other problems we present new algorithms that have substantially better runtime than previously known algorithms (estimates of the distance to and tolerant testers for connectivity, $2$-edge-connectivity, $3$-edge-connectivity, eulerianity).
+Some are implementations of slightly improved variants of previously known algorithms; for other problems we present new algorithms with substantially better runtime than previous algorithms: estimates of the distance to and tolerant testers for connectivity, $2$-edge-connectivity, $3$-edge-connectivity, eulerianity.